 It is critical that its staff work in a safe and healthy environment.
-At Great Eagle, this has materialized through the occupational health and safety (OH&S) management systems of the hotels and hospitality and property management divisions, safety committees, OH&S training, as well as evaluation of relevant data.
+At Great Eagle, this has materialized through Health, Wellbeing & Safety Policy, the occupational health and safety (OH&S) management systems of the hotel division and property management division, safety committees, OH&S training, as well as evaluation of relevant data.
 The health and safety of employees is safeguarded from management to frontline levels, and also from strategic to operational stages.

 The Group partners with non-profit organizations with similar values to design deserving community projects, and provide financial, in-kind support and volunteers.

 In order to achieve greatest results, the Group focuses its resources on three themes – Art, Children Education, and Environmental Protection.

 |As a channel to present emotions and reflections, arts enrich people’s souls and brighten the society.|

 |Children are the future of the society.
 It is essential to nurture their all-round development in the golden period for growth.|